Measles: Travel health advice

 Travelling internationally with an infant or child

-If you're travelling internationally with an infant between 6 months and less than 1 year of age, discuss early measles vaccination with your child’s health care provider.
+If you're travelling to regions with measles activity with an infant between 6 months and less than 1 year of age, discuss early measles vaccination with your child's health care provider.
 The vaccine may be given as early as 6 months of age if you're travelling to a place where measles is a concern.

-Before travelling internationally, you should ensure that children and youth have received 2 doses of a measles-containing vaccine based on provincial and territorial vaccination schedules.
+Before travelling internationally, you should ensure that children and youth are up to date with recommended vaccines based on provincial and territorial vaccination schedules.

 Learn more: